 Let me answer this question in a different way.
 I am sure, those who adopted IT tools and technologies would know the worth of such technologies.
-Their mindset is such that they would adopt newer and innovative technologies and concepts to stay in competition.
-But my advice to those who abhor technology, is that they will lose competitive edge, and will be obsolete.
+Their mindset is such that they would adopt newer and innovative technologies and concepts to stay in the competition.
+But my advice to those who abhor technology is that they will lose a competitive edge, and will be obsolete.
 The key attributes of any successful business, particularly, SME are productivity, efficiency, quality and agility, which can only be achieved through Automation.
 A small-scale industry refusing to adopt Automation will be out of business in the digital world.
-In the fast-changing technological milieu, my view is that only the fittest and smartest can survive and rest will fall on the way side.
+In the fast-changing technological milieu, my view is that only the fittest and smartest can survive and rest will fall on the wayside.

 Automation is an antithesis of employment generation.
 Every government, whether it is developed or developing, is facing this problem in one way or the other.
-The latest figures in the US indicate that retail segment, which accounts for considerable employment, is shrinking in terms of absorbing people.
-Even IT, which used to absorb a number of educated youths, has considerably reduced its intake on account of artificial intelligence, automation and robotics etc. Automation Technologies will make certain type of jobs redundant, while new kinds of jobs will be created.
+The latest figures in the US indicate that the retail segment, which accounts for considerable employment, is shrinking in terms of absorbing people.
+Even IT, which used to absorb a number of educated youths, has considerably reduced its intake on account of artificial intelligence, automation and robotics, etc. Automation Technologies will make certain types of jobs redundant, while new kinds of jobs will be created.
 Up-skilling and re-skilling etc. are therefore very important.

 The policy framework should not focus on people, merely as a factor of production.
 It is heartening to note that top corporations in the world such as Microsoft, Google, Amazon, etc. are giving importance to this issue of employment versus automation.
 Let us face the facts.
-A farmer or a mason who is 50 plus or so cannot be up skilled to take a digital job.
-He should be trained for taking up such jobs that fit in his/her mental ability, past experience and on technologies and concepts that can be easily comprehendible and executable.
+A farmer or a mason who is 50 plus or so cannot be upskilled to take a digital job.
+He should be trained for taking up such jobs that fit in his/her mental ability, past experience and on technologies and concepts that can be easily comprehensible and executable.

 #4.
 What will be the hiring outlook in IT in the year 2019?

-Hiring outlook in IT industry is very promising in 2019.
+Hiring outlook in the IT industry is very promising in 2019.
 The US Industry is booming.
-Most of the Indian IT industries, which are dependent on US market, are expanding as a result.
-However, the skill sets for new hires are changing.
+Most of the Indian IT industries, which are dependent on the US market, are expanding as a result.
+However, the skillsets for new hires are changing.
 There is a high demand for new technologies like AI, Data Science, Analytics, etc. The demand for old technologies like Java, C, Cobol will be reduced significantly.

 I am aware of this competition.
 The subjects chosen for programming this year are apt and contemporary such as blockchain, e-commerce, software testing, artificial intelligence and fintech.
-It is a good thing that there is a keen competition for being adjudged as the best coder.
+It is a good thing that there is keen competition for being adjudged as the best coder.
 I wish the participants the very best and hope similar contests are held frequently in other technology frontiers also.